POTS and Dysautonomia: Understanding and Managing Your Symptoms

 Brain Fog: The Cognitive Cost

 When you stand up, blood needs to be actively redirected to the brain against gravity.
 In POTS, this process is impaired.
-Cerebral blood flow drops, and the brain doesn’t get the oxygen and glucose it needs to function properly.
+Cerebral blood flow drops, and the brain does not get the oxygen and glucose it needs to function properly.
 You feel slow, foggy, and unable to concentrate, not because something is psychologically wrong, but because your brain is quite literally getting less blood than it needs [6].

 A 2020 study by Wells and colleagues demonstrated this directly.
 POTS patients showed a 7.8% reduction in cerebral blood flow velocity after a prolonged cognitive stress test, compared to just 1.8% in healthy controls.
 This translated into measurable psychomotor slowing and increased difficulty concentrating, and crucially, these effects occurred even while seated, not just on standing [6].